flcl8193/speedpatches/README.md

 # Speed patches
 A collection of patches to increase the performance of PS2, GC, WII games on PCSX2, AetherSX2 and Dolphin emulators.

-Read the contents of the "(console)/(game)/note.txt" file for instructions and bugs.

-The main idea of ​​this project is to make impossible-to-pass games for PC and Android tablets completely passable with a smooth and stable gameplay.
+The main idea of this project is to make impossible-to-pass games for PC and Android completely passable with a smooth and stable gameplay.

 If you like the project and appreciate the efforts made, give us a cup of coffee.